5 Key Digital Marketing Analytics to Monitor

 In short: if you’ve solved clickthrough rate with your business’ audience, you’ve figured out how to best speak with your contacts, leads and customers.
 You’re already on the inside track!

-Contact to Customer
+Contact to Customer Behavior

 This is one of our favorite metrics at Kuno: knowing the length of time between when someone goes from being a contact to closing the deal and becoming a customer.

-Having this knowledge of the buyer's journey on hand establishes a baseline for all marketing activities, digital or otherwise.
+Leveraging data analytics to optimize the buyer’s journey and improve marketing strategies is crucial.
+Having this knowledge of the buyer’s journey on hand establishes a baseline for all marketing activities, digital or otherwise.
 Seeing that number reach a sweet spot through partnering with inbound marketing experts, leveraging marketing automation and a comprehensive platform that aligns all your digital marketing strategies into a single source of truth?
 That’s what gets us out of bed every day, and has for over 20 years.

 We get it: in the B2B space, deals typically don’t close in a day or even a week.
 (In many cases, they probably shouldn’t!)
 But when marketing and selling to businesses, especially through an inbound approach, cultivating that trusting relationship takes time.
 A CtC that runs too low may indicate personas or ideal customer profiles that aren’t effectively developed and run the risk of elevated churn after the first year or initial engagement.
 A CtC that’s too long could reflect a lack of execution on the marketing or sales side, ineffective messaging or a number of other possibilities.
 Context is king!